 This halal buffet restaurant in PARKROYAL on Beach Road is a gorgeous spot for all-day dining thanks to its tropical interiors and ‘satay’ ceiling fans.
 The extensive buffet menu includes chilled seafood, a local section (including rojak, nasi ayam and free-flow chilli crab with mantou buns), sushi and sashimi, desserts and frozen yoghurt.

-The Great Mischief: Halal restaurant in National Gallery
+The Great Mischief: Catalan-inspired restaurant in the National Gallery

 Muslim-owned